-Start by diversifying your portfolio with mutual funds or ETFs.
+Start by diversifying your portfolio with ETFs or mutual funds.
 If you want, you can also fill out your portfolio using individual securities.

 POINTS TO KNOW

-- Investing in mutual funds or ETFs is easier and less risky than investing in individual securities.
+- Investing in ETFs or mutual funds is easier and less risky than investing in individual securities.

-- You can complement the mutual funds or ETFs in your portfolio with specific stocks and bonds.
+- You can complement the ETFs or mutual funds in your portfolio with specific stocks and bonds.

 Funds or individual securities: Why does it matter?

 - Hold hundreds or thousands of stocks, bonds, or both, so you don't have to bet everything on one company.

 - Are professionally managed, so you don't have to research each investment.

 - Allow you to build a diversified portfolio even if you don't have hundreds of thousands of dollars to invest.

 ETFs and mutual funds are very similar, but they trade differently.
 Both types of funds either buy all the stocks or bonds in a specific index (or at least a representative sample) or are run by professional managers who actively choose which stocks or bonds to buy based on research.